Introduction

 "All packed, Jennifer said she's ready too," he assured.

-"Ok, goodnight then.
-See you at breakfast," I said, watching him depart, the quiet of the lab settling around me.
-Now alone I moved to an open space in the room.
-The hiss and hum of the equipment soft as I began my Tai Chi.
-I sank into a deep meditative state as I flowed through my favorite long-form variation, the world outside fading with each posture.
-I let the peace of the now soak into my soul.
+Now alone, I moved to an open space in the room.
+The hiss and hum of the equipment was a soft background as I began my Tai Chi.
+I sank into a deep meditative state as I flowed through my favorite long-form variations.
+The world outside fading with each stretch and posture.
+I let the peace of the Now soak into my soul.

 The voices stirred.
+"Thanks for visiting again."

 "I know that I'm on the right path, but I really don't like the choices in front of me.
 I need to go deeper, remember deeper, push further into the unknown," I urged.